NazrinUFO/VrcLovenseConnect/README.md

 For each orifice on which you want toy interactions enabled:
 - one Contact Receiver with at least the "Fingers" standard tag, and "Allow Self" and "Allow Others" enabled.
 - one Contact Receiver with a "Penetrator" custom tag, and "Allow Others" enabled only.
-- one Contact Sender with an "Orifice" tag.
+- one Contact Sender with an "Orifice" tag (can have a different shape than the Receiver).
 - (Optional) one Contact Receiver with a "PenetratorSelf" custom tag, and "Allow Self" enabled only.
 - (Optional) one Contact Sender with an "OrificeSelf" tag.